Existentially closed measure-preserving actions of free groups: Examples of generic actions on a Lebesgue space

 \section{Examples of generic actions on a Lebesgue space}

-In this section we give a concrete example of a metrically generic action of a free group on the measure algebra of a Lebesgue space (in the sense of Section~\ref{s:metric-generics}) and thus, in particular, of an existentially closed such action.
-We will show, more precisely, that the action of $\mbF_k$ on its profinite completion $\wFk$, endowed with the Haar measure $\mu$, is a metrically generic measure-preserving action of $\mbF_k$.
-Note that this is a significant strengthening of a result of Kechris \cite{kechrisWeak}, who showed that the diagonal conjugacy class of the action $\mbF_k\actson \wFk$ is \emph{dense} in $\Aut(\wFk,\mu)^k$.
+In this section we give a concrete example of a metrically generic action of any finitely generated free group on the probability measure algebra of a Lebesgue space (in the sense of Section~\ref{s:metric-generics}) and thus, in particular, of an existentially closed such action.

+Recall that the profinite completion $\wFk$ of $\mbF_k$ is the inverse limit of the system of finite group quotients $\mbF_k\to\Gamma$, with morphisms given by surjective homomorphisms $\Gamma_1\to\Gamma_2$ commuting with the quotient maps.
+The limit $\wFk$ is a compact group containing a dense copy of $\mbF_k$, and is thus endowed with the action $\mbF_k\actson\wFk$ by left multiplication, which preserves the Haar measure $\mu$---the unique invariant probability measure on $\wFk$.

+We will show that the pmp system $\mbF_k\actson(\wFk,\mu)$ yields a metrically generic measure-preserving action of $\mbF_k$, for every $k<\omega$.
+Note that this is a significant strengthening of a result of Kechris \cite{kechrisWeak}, who showed that the diagonal conjugacy class of the system $\mbF_k\actson (\wFk,\mu)$ is \emph{dense} in $\Aut(\wFk,\mu)^k$.
 We will use Kechris's result in our proof.
 We are grateful to Todor Tsankov for suggesting that we consider this example.

 We will in fact provide two non-isomorphic examples of metrically generic actions, the other being the product of the action on $\wFk$ with the trivial action on an atomless Lebesgue space.
 The latter is more directly amenable to our method of proof, so we will consider it first.